sourcegraph/handbook/content/company-info-and-process/communication/zoom.md

 Zoom tips and tricks.

+## Recording a Zoom meeting when you don't have permissions

+If you need to record a Zoom meeting when you don't have permission to, create a *new* Zoom meeting where you are the host and have everyone use that one instead.

 ## Configuring Zoom to send recordings to Slack automatically

 Zoom can be set up to automatically post recordings of meetings to Slack after the meeting is held: